uwePhillPhelps/IAP-2024/README.md

 IAP (Introductory Audio Programming) is a programming course designed to teach you the basics of computer programming, using the C++ language to build a range of musical applications.

-## Getting started

-Read the following <a href="Tutorials/Getting%20Started.md">guide</a> to get started.
-Video guides are also included.

 ## Tutorials

 ### Part I